Is Mushroom “Leather” The Future Of Sustainable Fashion? It's Complicated

 Advertisement

 According to a statement from MycoWorks, the company “doesn’t need synthetic materials for its process.”
 Instead, it employs “mycelium, byproducts of agriculture and lumber waste, and cotton.”
 MycoWorks’ CEO Matt Scullin explains that the company’s “secret sauce” is in its ability to grow dense sheets of mycelium that are later turned into its patented finished product called “Reishi Fine Mycelium.”
 Once it’s at this stage, the mycelium is sent to the company’s tannery partners, which Scullin says use a “chromium-free chemistry” to process the leather.
-Bayer, whose company originated the technology used by MycoWorks, believes that, when kept in its organic form, mushroom leather does have the ability to be the future of sustainable fashion: “I think that the holy grail in this space is going to be the combination of bio-based chemistry that gives the consumer a reasonable durability rating for a handbag or an accessory or even shoes without pumping it full of plastic.”
+Bayer believes that, when kept in its organic form, mushroom leather does have the ability to be the future of sustainable fashion: “I think that the holy grail in this space is going to be the combination of bio-based chemistry that gives the consumer a reasonable durability rating for a handbag or an accessory or even shoes without pumping it full of plastic.”

 Then, there’s the conversation around accessibility, as many of the mushroom leather products that are currently being touted are in the luxury market.
 And while it’s almost guaranteed to trickle down if it takes off at brands like Stella McCartney and Hermès, there are still few instances of material making its way down to mass-market brands.
 The exceptions so far are Adidas’ Mylo-made Stan Smiths, Lululemon’s mushroom-based yoga accessories, and Ganni's just-announced mycelium-based capsule collection, made in collaboration with Bolt Threads and expected to be released in 2022.
 (While no specific details have been revealed yet, it’s safe to assume that the prices won’t be too far from the brands' usual offerings.)
 “If you can provide a material that can be adopted by high-end luxury and mass [market], now you've really done something,” says Bainbridge.